-On behalf of our faculty, staff, administration, Board of Trustees, and your fellow students, I welcome you to College of the Canyons!
+On behalf of our faculty, staff, administrators, Board of Trustees, and your fellow students, I welcome you to College of the Canyons!

-All of us are excited that you have chosen this college as the place where you will pursue, and ultimately achieve, your higher education goals.
-College of the Canyons is one of 113 community colleges in California.
-But it stands alone in what it offers to students and is uniquely equipped to help you fulfill your potential.
+All of us are excited that you have chosen College of the Canyons as the place where you will pursue, and ultimately achieve, your higher education goals.
+As one of 112 community colleges in California, College of the Canyons is uniquely equipped to help you fulfill your potential as it stands out from the rest in ways that count!